S2E/s2e/src/Plugins/Linux/LinuxMonitor.rst

 The ``LinuxMonitor`` plugin intercepts process creation/termination, segmentation faults, module load/unload and traps in S2E.
 This is achieved by using a specially-modified version of the `Linux kernel
-<https://github.com/S2E/s2e-linux-kernel>`_.
-Upon particular events occurring (e.g. process creation), the
+<https://github.com/S2E/s2e-linux-kernel>`_ and a dynamically-loaded kernel module.
+Upon particular events occurring
-kernel will execute a custom instruction that is interpreted and handled by the ``LinuxMonitor`` plugin.
-``LinuxMonitor`` exports these events for other plugins to intercept and process as required.
+(e.g. process creation), the kernel will execute a custom instruction that is interpreted and handled by the ``LinuxMonitor`` plugin. ``LinuxMonitor`` exports these events for other plugins to intercept and process as required.

 Options
 -------